Kilimanjaro Marangu Route – 6 Hiking Days + 2 Nights Hotel

 Distance: 12.5km | Elevation Gain: 1,000m | Hiking Time: 5-7 hours | Terrain: Heath & Moorland | Difficulty: Moderate

-Distance: 4km | Elevation Gain: 633m | Hiking Time: 2-3Â hours | Terrain: Semi-desert | Difficulty: Moderate
+Distance: 4km |Â Hiking Time: 2-3Â hours | Terrain: Semi-desert | Difficulty: Moderate

 Distance: 9.5km | Elevation Gain: 1,000m | Hiking Time: 6-8 hours | Terrain: Alpine desert | Difficulty: Strenuous

 We arise, have a cup of coffee or black tea, and start the midnight trek through the arctic zone.
 We will take the steep hike over loose volcanic scree through the dark and cold night, following a zig-zag pattern towards Gilman’s Point (5,681m), our first stop on the Kibo crater rim.
-From here a short (but difficult) hike remains to take us past Stella point (5,756m) and further around till Uhuru Peak (5,895m), the highest point in Africa.
+From here, a short (but challenging) hike remains to take us past Stella point (5,756m) and further around till Uhuru Peak (5,895m), the highest point in Africa.
 We hope to reach the summit at daybreak, celebrate our moment, have a short break, and then descend to Kibo Huts for breakfast.
 We shall rest a little, have brunch, and then continue down to Horombo Huts for the last night’s rest.

 Distance: 6km ascent and 15.5km descent | Maximum Elevation Gain: 1,175m | Hiking Time: 7-9 hours ascent & 5-7 hours descent | Terrain: Arctic | Difficulty: Very Strenuous